“It was as though he were telling a story with his hands.“

 Christopher Stanichar (b.
 1969) is an active conductor, composer, and educator.
 He is a popular conductor, having directed some of the finest orchestras in Europe, Russia, Mexico, and the United States.
 Stanichar is skilled at conducting all styles of music, whether it is the classical repertoire, new music, or pops, and he has accompanied a wide variety of artists, including Mark O’Connor, the rock band Kansas, and many other great musicians.
 He is also at home as an educator, working with ensembles of all ages, using his passion for music as a catalyst to get the best out of the orchestras he conducts, as noted in the Northwest Iowa Review: “[We] were impressed with his [Stanichar’s] obvious energy, great joy of directing and outright enthusiasm.”

-Christopher is an active composer and his works have been commissioned and performed throughout the world.
-You may have heard his original work, Trisagion that was used in the Ric Burns' PBS documentary, Andy Warhol.
-More recent projects include a full-length cantata, St. Mark Passion, written for the 150th anniversary of Augustana College as part of a Granskou grant.
-Another original composition, Variations on Theme by Handel is featured in the independent film, Dust of War.
+Stanichar is an active composer and his works have been commissioned and performed throughout the world.
+You may have heard his original work, Trisagion that was used in the Ric Burns’ PBS documentary, Andy Warhol.
+More recent projects include a full-length cantata, St. Mark Passion, written for the 150th anniversary of Augustana University as part of a Granskou grant.
+He also composed Pink Ribbon for Susan for clarinetist Christopher Hill in honor of his wife Susan who fought a courageous battle with stage 4 cancer.
 TrevCo-Varner Music publishes several of his works for English horn.
-His composition, Tales of Hans Christian Anderson, is the first concerto for nyckelharpa, a Swedish folk instrument, which premiered last year with the Hastings Symphony Orchestra in Nebraska.
+His composition, Tales of Hans Christian Anderson, is the first concerto for nyckelharpa, a Swedish folk instrument, which premiered with the Hastings Symphony Orchestra in Nebraska, and the work was nominated for a Pulitzer Prize in 2014.

 In his free time, Christopher’s interests outside of music include Russian icons, foreign languages, biking, and he is an avid pinball player.
 The most important thing to Christopher is his family, and his children are active in music.